Should I Refuse a Breathalyzer? Michigan DUI Lawyer Answers

 The implied consent test would come after you are arrested and usually at the police station, but could also happen at a medical facility in cases of blood draws.

-If you refuse the Implied Consent chemical test the punishment is 6 points on your license, $2000.00 in fines, and your license will be suspended for a year.
-It is highly likely that the police will get a warrant for your blood if you refuse the test and get the evidence anyway.
+If you refuse the Implied Consent chemical test the punishment is 6 points on your license, and your license will be suspended for a year.
+This means no driving at all for any reason.
+It is highly likely that the police will get a warrant for your blood if you refuse the test and they will get the evidence anyway.

 Even if you beat the drinking and driving case you could still wind up with the punishments of the implied consent refusal.